This post on YA fantasy novels is sponsored by The Blue Moon Narthex by N.J. Donner.

 A suspicious train accident and an odd stone-shaped object that belonged to his father thrust Cole and two schoolmates into the battle against dark forces.
 With only the powerful stone, a letter, and grandfatherly Norm, the trio must unravel clues and tap into unknown strengths to discover who Cole’s father really was and keep those they love safe.

 With the embarrassment of riches coming out of young adult fiction over the last few years, it’s no surprise that even amazing books can sometimes slip through the cracks.
-Here are ten wonderful fantasy books you may not know about, but totally should.
+Here are ten wonderful YA fantasy novels you may not know about, but totally should.

 Akata Witch by Nnedi Okorafor — Twelve year old native New Yorker Sunny is struggling.
 Besides the normal problems of moving to a new place, Sunny is albino and thus incredibly sensitive to the powerful sun in Aja, Nigeria.
 All she wants is to get through school relatively unscathed, but her life just keeps getting complicated.
 After making a few new friends, Sunny is somehow mixed up with the Leopard People of folklore, where your weakness becomes your strength.
 She and her friends form the youngest group the Leopard People have ever seen, and go on a mission is to track down the man responsible for kidnapping and maiming children.
 This book has gathered a following by word-of-mouth, but should be on everyone’s to-read list.